Nylon vs Polyester: What Is the Difference? - Bean Bags R Us

 • Easily cleaned

-• Softer and smoother texture than polyester, with a silky feel that enhances comfort and wearability
+• Softer and smoother texture than polyester, with a silky feel

 Disadvantages of Nylon

-• Fades easily in sunlight
+• Can fade faster in direct sunlight

 • Non-biodegradable, contributing to environmental pollution